monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 ---
-title: "Generative AI slashes data entry costs by 97%"
+title: "Generative AI slashes data entry costs by 97% without model training or fine-tuning.
+Here's how."
 layout: post
 date: 2024-02-12
 tags: gpt-4 ai genai generative-ai data-entry business cost calculator
 excerpt: According to my calculations, a whopping 97.43% reduction in unit cost of data entry can be realized using Generative AI, without any custom fine-tuning or training of models (i.e. through using just prompts to guide the model’s behaviour).
 This is very exciting, because prompting is very cost efficient, comparable to traditional software development methods.
 ---

+>💡 Did you know that most commercial Generative AI projects **do not require data scientists or ML engineers**?
+Traditional web developers and software engineers can easily and cost-effectively implement AI-driven processes without the need for ML/AI specialists.

 I was doing a few back-of-the-napkin calculations for some business clients about how cost-effective generative AI could be in their project.